Hitachi: GlobalLogic

 GlobalLogic is a digital services subsidiary of Hitachi based in the United States.
 Originally founded in India in 2000, the company was acquired by Hitachi in 2021 for US$9.6 billion, which was Hitachi's most expensive acquisition at the time.
 The acquisition is intended to bridge various operational technology and industrial products that Hitachi offers by strengthening the group's software development capability as part of the broader Lumada strategy.
 GlobalLogic provides outsourced product development and IT services to clients for software and hardware.

 Hitachi Solutions

 Hitachi Solutions is a global professional services subsidiary of Hitachi, headquartered in Irvine, California.
 Founded in 2002 and integrated into the Hitachi Group in 2012, the company specializes in Microsoft-based digital transformation across industries such as construction, financial services, health care, retail, manufacturing, sports and entertainment, and energy.
-With over 1,000 employees wordwide, Hitachi Solutions delivers consulting, cloud enablement, data analytics, and AI-powered solutions through platforms like Dynamics 365, Azure, and Power Platform.
+With over 5,000 employees worldwide, Hitachi Solutions delivers consulting, cloud enablement, data analytics, and AI-powered solutions through platforms like Dynamics 365, Azure, and Power Platform.
 Its proprietary offerings include the Hitachi Solutions Empower Data Platform.